kibetamos/django_Bookstore/README.md

 # Bookstore Project

-This is a bookstore project that uses Docker, includes a custom user model, and implements tests.
+This is a bookstore python-django project that uses Docker, includes a custom user model, and implements tests.

 ## Project Structure